 The thirty-two S|P principles cover each of the domains from the SCF:

 Principle: Execute a documented, risk-based program that supports business objectives while encompassing appropriate security and privacy principles that addresses applicable statutory, regulatory and contractual obligations.

 Intent: Organizations specify the development of an organization’s security and privacy programs, including criteria to measure success, to ensure ongoing leadership engagement and risk management.

 Principle: Manage all technology assets from purchase through disposition, both physical and virtual, to ensure secured use, regardless of the asset’s location.

 Intent: Organizations ensure technology assets are properly managed throughout the lifecycle of the asset, from procurement through disposal, ensuring only authorized devices are allowed to access the organization’s network and to protect the organization’s data that is stored, processed or transmitted on its assets.

-Principle: Maintain the capability to sustain business-critical functions while successfully responding to and recovering from incidents through a well-documented and exercised process.
+Principle: Maintain a resilient capability to sustain business-critical functions while successfully responding to and recovering from incidents through well-documented and exercised processes.